Frequently Asked Questions

 When is the next exam?

 Applications are being accepted on a continuous basis.
 Applications received will be scheduled for the next available examination.
-A list of testing dates and locations can be found on the exam bulletin or by going to jobs.ca.gov
+A list of testing dates and locations can be found on the Exam Bulletin.

 Where can I find information on salary and benefits?

-The Veterans Preference Application form is available at the written test or you can download the form by clicking here.
+The Veterans' Preference application form is available at the written test or you can download the form from the CalHR website.
 Please send the completed form to the California Department of Human Resources address indicated on the form.

 What are some factors that may lengthen my background investigation?